xatier/resume/README.md

 - Addicted in writing lots of little scripts to improve my daily life.

-- Listen to different kinds of music to relax myself, play saxophone sometimes
+- Listen to different kinds of music to relax myself, play saxophone sometimes.

-- Watch Japanese animates
+- Watch Japanese animates.